AnnouncementsPage address: https://www.mnsu.edu/campushub/announcements/

 Payments to students for financial aid overages, student payroll earnings, and refunds are routinely posted to student-designated bank accounts through direct deposit.
 Students with a current direct deposit authorization benefit from safest, quickest and most convenient method of payment while assisting the University in its mission to provide excellent student service at the lowest possible cost.

-Current students can either link their MavCARD to a Wells Fargo® checking account to authorize direct deposit for University payments or set up their authorization to another bank account through e-services.
-The Direct Deposit Setup function is found under either the Financial Aid or the Student Employment menus on e-services.
+Students set up their authorization to their bank account through the e-services Direct Deposit Setup function found under either the Financial Aid or the Student Employment menus.
 This setup screen can also be viewed to confirm the accuracy of bank account information for a current direct deposit authorization.